mabel-dev/pyopteryx/README.md

 # pyopteryx
-Python client for Opteryx remote API
+Python client for Opteryx and Tarchia remote APIs